 Applied Materials (AMAT) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the maker of chipmaking equipment had gained 2.76% over the past month.
-This has lagged the Computer and Technology sector's gain of 6.3% and the S&P 500's gain of 3.23% in that time.
+Heading into today, shares of the maker of chipmaking equipment had lost 3.09% over the past month, lagging the Computer and Technology sector's gain of 2.89% and the S&P 500's gain of 0.19% in that time.

-Wall Street will be looking for positivity from AMAT as it approaches its next earnings report date.
-On that day, AMAT is projected to report earnings of $0.92 per share, which would represent year-over-year growth of 13.58%.
-Our most recent consensus estimate is calling for quarterly revenue of $4.10 billion, up 9.26% from the year-ago period.
+AMAT will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $0.92, up 13.58% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.10 billion, up 9.26% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.77 per share and revenue of $16.65 billion.
 These totals would mark changes of +24.01% and +13.98%, respectively, from last year.

-Any recent changes to analyst estimates for AMAT should also be noted by investors.
+Investors should also note any recent changes to analyst estimates for AMAT.
 Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-AMAT is holding a Zacks Rank of #3 (Hold) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+AMAT is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that AMAT has a Forward P/E ratio of 16.75 right now.
-Its industry sports an average Forward P/E of 21.62, so we one might conclude that AMAT is trading at a discount comparatively.
+In terms of valuation, AMAT is currently trading at a Forward P/E ratio of 15.65.
+This valuation marks a discount compared to its industry's average Forward P/E of 20.4.

-We can also see that AMAT currently has a PEG ratio of 2.05.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Semiconductor Equipment - Wafer Fabrication stocks are, on average, holding a PEG ratio of 2.05 based on yesterday's closing prices.
+We can also see that AMAT currently has a PEG ratio of 1.91.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Semiconductor Equipment - Wafer Fabrication was holding an average PEG ratio of 1.91 at yesterday's closing price.

 Be sure to follow all of these stock-moving metrics, and many more, on Zacks.com.